Optimal Work Extraction from Finite-Time Closed Quantum Dynamics

 \subsection{Setup}

 While Proposition~\ref{thmM_TradeOff} offers a conceptually important no-go theorem that generally holds under the norm constraint, it does not provide explicit values for extractable work and power.
-Here, to address this issue, we introduce the framework based on an assumption of Lie-algebraic control.
-Notably, this framework reduces the generally complicated and often intractable optimization problem in Eq.~\eqref{optimize} to a fundamental self-consistent equation (see Eq.~\eqref{eqM_SelfConsistentEq}).
+Here, we identify a solvable class of finite-time optimal work-extraction problems, for which the generally complicated and often intractable optimization problem in Eq.~\eqref{optimize} reduces to a fundamental self-consistent equation (see Eq.~\eqref{eqM_SelfConsistentEq}).
 This class is defined by the following two Lie-algebraic assumptions: